texttechnologylab/textimager-corpus2wiki/wikidition/WikiditionAnnotator/README.md

 # Wikidition Annotator

 This Extension is based on the [MediaWiki Extension](https://www.mediawiki.org/wiki/Extension:SimpleTooltip).
-It provides tooltips for key-value-pair information about words and scentences.
+It provides tooltips for key-value-pair information about words, scentences and docuemnts.
 Furthermore it provides word highlighting according to assigned key values.

+The registered hooks are:
+- #word (for annotating a word)
+- #scentence (for a scentence annotation)
+- #infobox (for document annotations)

 ## Copyright

-Copyright (c) 2015 Simon Heimler for the original Tooltip Extension Copyright (c) 2018 [Text Technlogy Lab](https://www.texttechnologylab.org/"), Universitaet Frankfurt for the modifications
+Copyright (c) 2015 Simon Heimler for the original Tooltip Extension Copyright (c) 2019 [Text Technlogy Lab](https://www.texttechnologylab.org/"), Universitaet Frankfurt for the modifications

 ## The MIT License (MIT)